 Video of the Day

+To effectively use your multimeter, follow a few important guidelines.
 Ensure your multimeter is set to the proper measurement.
-Attempting to measure resistance and mistakenly leaving the power on at a component can damage the meter.
-Keep the probes clean and dry.
-Moisture lowers their resistance and can alter measurements
+When attempting to measure resistance, don't mistakenly leave the power on at a component or you can damage the meter.
+Finally, keep the probes clean and dry because moisture lowers their resistance and can alter measurements.

 Setting up the DT9205A for use starts with inspecting and plugging in the test leads.
 The test leads are insulated to protect you from getting an electric shock.
 Inspecting them to make sure that they have not been damaged is always the best and safest way to start using the digital meter.
 Another good practice is to check that the leads and meter are working using the continuity setting to check for resistance, also known as ohms.

 - Plug the red lead into the port with the V and ohms symbol, which looks like a horseshoe.

 - Plug the black lead into the port labeled COM.